 Most enamels use a petroleum-based solvent and dry by evaporation, taking weeks to harden completely.
 Additional hardening occurs through chemical cross-linking, which builds bigger molecules.
 Baking can greatly speed the drying and hardening, but is not a practical choice for do-it-yourself work.

-Marine epoxy enamel -- ;rimer and topcoat -- can be purchased at boating supply stores.
-It largely avoids the drying issue, because it has two components which you mix together -- like epoxy glue.
+Marine epoxy enamel -- primer and topcoat -- can be purchased at boating supply stores.
+It largely avoids the drying issue, because it has two components which you mix together like epoxy glue.
 Most hardening occurs within a few hours through a chemical reaction.

-IThe coating is thick -- so only a couple of coats are needed -- and very durable.
+A marine-epoxy enamel coating is thick -- so only a couple of coats are needed -- and very durable.
 If you brush it on, it can get very ugly because of its tendency to sag and drip.
 Ugliness is an advantage, though, where it deters thieves.
-Because you can apply the coating yourself, the cost also is low.
+Because you can apply the coating yourself, the cost is low.

 Some 30 years ago, I refinished three frames with brushed-on marine epoxy enamel.
-The paint sagged and dripped, and I caught a lot of flak about my "drizzle-painted" frames from friends.
+The paint sagged and dripped, and I caught a lot of flak from friends about my "drizzle-painted" frames.
 Two of those frames are still in use, without refinishing.
 The third frame was the Raleigh Twenty which I ride through Boston winters on salted roads.
 After some 20 years, I redid the marine epoxy following a frame repair.
 After another 10 years, I replaced the frame, because it had rusted from inside, as I showed earlier in this article.

 Here's my fixie, still ugly and rust-free, more than 30 years after getting the brushed-on marine epoxy treatment.